 Did you know that over 45% of the world’s population uses social media?
-With that much attention directed towards the medium, it is clear that businesses need to have a solid social media marketing strategy in place, particularly businesses that practice inbound marketing.
+With that much attention directed toward the medium, it is clear that businesses need to have a solid social media marketing strategy in place, particularly businesses that practice inbound marketing.

 Contrary to popular belief, social media is not simply about how many likes you can get.
 Instead, it’s all about engagement.
 Due to the medium’s unique ability to engage with consumers, social media marketing also ties in with inbound marketing in a number of ways.
 Platforms like Facebook, Instagram, LinkedIn, and Twitter provide fun and creative ways to promote inbound content, further helping to drive traffic back to your website.